 Make sure you don’t go over budget so you don’t have to resort to a credit card.
 If you get change back, then return it to the “Restaurant” envelope.
 That way, you can use it the next time you go out to eat.
 And, of course, once the $500 is gone, it’s gone — you don’t spend more money at restaurants this month.

 What About Online Purchases?

 In this day and age, it’s challenging to avoid online purchases entirely.
 Even some brick-and-mortar businesses don’t accept cash.
+Sometimes making an online purchase allows you to use a coupon code that makes the item cheaper than if you bought it in store with cash.
 Fortunately, cash stuffing can easily accommodate non-cash payments.
 Here’s the deal: grab another envelope and label it something like “Online Spending” or “Non-Cash Purchases.”